awwad/uptane/README.md

 [linked to above](#uptane).)

 Once the servers have been recovered, it is easy to revoke any keys that may have been compromised.
-We should also make sure that the targets in the repositories are correct, in case things have been changed by the attacker while in control.
+We should also make sure that the targets and metadata in the repositories are correct again, in case things have been changed by the attacker while in control.
 In this demo, these two things are done like so:

 In the **Image** repository window:
 ```